-I could have added a serial port just like my DIR-300 mod, but I think it’s the bestsolution.
+I could have added a serial port just like my DIR-300 mod, but I think it’s not the best solution.
 Because I still need to bring down my router, find my serial cable, plug it in and connect to it.
-I wish that the device has a bluetooth capability, so I can connect to it (via bluetooth serial port profile), fix any problem that it has, and I don’t need to move or plug anything, and hopefully I don’t even need to restart the router and wait for it to boot.
+I wish that the device has a Bluetooth capability, so I can connect to it (via Bluetooth serial port profile), fix any problem that it has, and without moving or plugging anything, and hopefully I don’t even need to restart the router and wait for it to boot.

 Asus RT-N16 has a serial header ready to be connected (it even has labels on it, GND, RX, TX, VCC):

-One thing to note: the bluetooth module needs time to initialize, so it is not useful for accessing the boot loader.
+One thing to note: the Bluetooth module needs time to initialize, so it can not be used for accessing the bootloader.
 To restart the router, I need to plug and unplug the power cable.
-So the bluetooth module will lose its connection when I restart the device.
-By the time the bluetooth module is ready, the boot loader has already passed and you will be in the middle of Linux booting.
+So the Bluetooth module will lose its connection when I restart the device.
+By the time the Bluetooth module is ready, the bootloader has already passed and you will be in the middle of Linux booting.

-If you really want to use the bluetooth module to access the boot loader, you will either need separate power source for the bluetooth module, or make a special reset button for the router (that doesn’t involve unplugging and plugging the device, and doesn’t cut power to the bluetooth module).
+If you really want to use the Bluetooth module to access the bootloader, you will either need a separate power source for the Bluetooth module, or make a special reset button for the router (that doesn’t involve unplugging and plugging the device, and doesn’t cut power to the Bluetooth module).